Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 You may be prompted you to sign in to Azure, providing a link to open in your browser and a code to paste in the login page.
 Once deployment is done, a popup on the right corner of VS Code will appear to let you know the URL of the website you've just deployed.

+> In case you miss the popup, simply navigate to the **Azure Portal** and find the **Storage** acccount that you've created earlier.
+Once you are in your account, click on the **Static Website** blade on the left menu bar, which will show you the URL.
+Alternatively, you may just re-deploy your `dist/<your-project-name>` again.

 #### Step 4.
 Register your new address as a redirect uri

 You now need to go back to your Azure AD **app registration** for `TodoListSPA`: